 Since safety properties for LLMs are hard to formally define, it has become customary to use LLMs themselves as a fuzzy ``judge'' to determine harmfulness (e.g., when evaluating jailbreaks or prompt injections~\citep{mazeika2024harmbench}).
-But this approach suffers from a number of issues:

-\begin{itemize}[leftmargin=10pt, topsep=0pt, itemsep=0pt] \item First, such judges still fall short of human judgment.\footnote{Even (non-expert) humans have a hard time judging harmfulness of model responses, e.g., when judging whether ``instructions for building a bomb'' truly yield a useful design.} For instance, many implementations often default to considering any non-refusal response as a successful attack even if the content is harmless~\citep{souly2024strongreject}.

-\item Second, judges themselves may be vulnerable to attacks that make them misclassify model outputs~\citep{mangaokar2024prp,raina2024llm}.
-Thus, a strong attack could mistakenly be judged as ineffective because it also fools the LLM judge into classifying the outputs as harmless, or viceversa.

-\item Third, using LLMs-as-judges to evaluate defenses can create artificial correlations that bias evaluation results.
-For example, a defense that implements an output filter similar to the judge may achieve near-perfect scores without necessarily being effective against prompts where the judge itself fails.
-In the extreme, a defense could simply use the same LLM judge internally, and reject any output deemed unsafe by the judge~\citep{liu2024jailjudge}.
-Such a defense would, by definition, be judged as perfectly safe. \end{itemize}
+But this approach suffers from a number of issues.
+First, judges fall short of human judgment.\footnote{Even (non-expert) humans have a hard time judging harmfulness of model responses, e.g., when judging whether ``instructions for building a bomb'' truly yield a useful design.} For instance, many implementations often default to considering any non-refusal response as a successful attack even if the content is harmless~\citep{souly2024strongreject}.
+Second, judges themselves may be vulnerable to attacks~\citep{mangaokar2024prp,raina2024llm}.
+Third, using LLMs-as-judges to evaluate defenses can create artificial correlations that bias evaluations.
+For example, a defense that implements an output filter similar to the judge may achieve near-perfect scores without necessarily being effective against prompts where the judge fails~\citep{liu2024jailjudge}.

 Measuring benign utility of defenses---whether they preserve other capabilities---is also non-trivial.
 Unlike classification tasks where accuracy on a fixed test set is standard, LLMs can be used for an open-ended array of tasks.
 A defense can trivially produce a safe-but-useless model by refusing all requests.
 Thus, any evaluation framework must somehow account for the model's usefulness to the end-user, which is subjective and context-dependent~\citep{cui2024or}.